 - The Discogs Marketplace connects buyers and sellers from around the world.
 34% of these releases were purchased by collectors using EUR, 33% USD, 27% GBP, 3% CHF, and 3% JPY.

 - 67 unique labels make appearances on this list.
 The most frequent are Parlophone and Deram, which each notched four appearances.

 - Collectors are not only looking for full albums and 12″ vinyl.
 There are no fewer than 35 7″ records present.

 We’ve talked about this before – heck, we even wrote an article diving into the trend – in-demand records really are getting more expensive.

 And if you need any more proof that rare vinyl is getting more expensive, take a peek at what this post looked like when it was first published in 2010.

 Do you notice any other interesting trends?
 Let us and fellow collectors know in the comments.
-We also publish a most expensive records list each month.
-You can see all the recent additions here.
+We also publish a monthly list of the most expensive records sold worldwide.

 If you have any records that you are considering selling, know that you can use Discogs to connect with buyers from around the world.
 Check out how to use Discogs to price and sell your vinyl records online.